schleuder/schleuder-website/docs/index.md

     schleuder-api-daemon

 {: .note}
-Please take care to run `schleuder-api-daemon` as the user that owns your the directory of schleuder lists (by default `/var/schleuder/lists`) to avoid running into file permission problems!
+Please take care to run `schleuder-api-daemon` as the user that owns the directory of schleuder lists (by default `/var/schleuder/lists`) to avoid running into file permission problems!

 #### Transport encryption